aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/575_load_balancer/_index.md

 ### Deploy the AWS Load Balancer Controller

-In this Chapter, we will use Terraform to enables the AWS Load Balancer controller
+In this Chapter we will use Terraform to enable the AWS Load Balancer controller